-The first Recognii DVD, Treasure Box, is based on the sort of gentle and non-threatening content our research suggests has universal appeal among dementia sufferers.
+The first Recognii video, Treasure Box, is based on the sort of gentle and non-threatening content our research suggests has universal appeal among dementia sufferers.
 It's the perfect gift for all those who love to see happy children, appealing animals, the natural world, puppets, nostalgia and humour – all set to the nation’s best-loved songs and music.
 Each scene has been designed to contrast strongly from the last so that even the shortest attention spans are drawn repeatedly back to the screen.

 We know that music and positive experiences from earlier life are stored in our ‘emotional memory’, which can often remain intact for longer.
 If your loved one has retained their sense of fun and still enjoys music and the simple pleasures that come from interaction with children, animals and the natural world, they should find a lot to love in Recognii.

 My loved one is not aware they have dementia or gets distressed when we talk about it.
 Is this still an appropriate gift for them?

 We know the subject of dementia can be sensitive for some and that there will be those who prefer to lead their lives without labels.
 Recognii’s Treasure Box video contains no references to dementia, either in the opening titles or during the film, allowing viewers and carers alike to simply relax and enjoy the show.
 The packaging does contain a small ‘dementia-friendly’ stamp on the front cover and references to the condition within the text on the reverse.
 In our experience these are rarely noticed by viewers with mid to later stage dementia but if your loved one still enjoys reading and you have any concerns then you may wish to keep the external packaging out of sight.
 You can view the cover by using the zoom function on the Buy Now section of our website.

 What format is it available in?